pbtkhoa/vote_up_down/README.txt

 pieces but you need to put them all together.
 Please try it out and report back with bugs you find and suggestions you have.

-Anonymous voting is not supported, not yet at least.

 Features and files:
 ------------------